RaafeK/Pandas-Python/README.md

 Try something like:

 ./darknet yolo train cfg/yolo.cfg extraction.conv.weights

-If you find any problems regarding the procedure, contact me at gnxr9@mail.missouri.edu.

 Or you can join the aforesaid Google Group; there are many brilliant people answering questions out there.